open/close all folders

 - Several in Friends.

-- Grace tries one on in Will And Grace, but settles for something more understated and fashionable for her own wedding.
+- Grace tries one on in Will & Grace, but settles for something more understated and fashionable for her own wedding.

 - Some of Barbie's wedding outfits, but not all of them.

 - Yuna's would-be wedding dress in Final Fantasy X counts, despite the atypical cut of the skirt.
-It is huge, fancy, and looks extremely expensive.
+It has stylized feathery wings, a massive feather-lined train, and a veil long enough to cover said train.

 - Ashe's dress at the beginning of Final Fantasy XII.